priyanshuvirendra/Natyomancha-A_theater_ticket_booking_Application/README.md

 # Theatre_Ticket_Booking_Application

-It is a theatre ticket booking application that mainly hosts Bengali theatre productions.
+It is a theatre ticket booking application that mainly hosts Bengali theatre productions created and managed by Priyanshu Virendra, final year grad student of Techno main salt lake .
 My website Natyamancha, will help users to buy tickets for Bengali plays performed in Kolkata.

 ### For the users - see the video below to know how to use it.